retowuest/github-course-starter/syllabus.md

 **Further Readings**

 * Waltz, Kenneth N. 1959. *Man, the State, and War: A Theoretical Analysis.* New York: Columbia University Press.
-Chapters 2, 4, 6.
+[Chapters 2, 4, 6]

 #### March 17/18: Cooperation in the Face of Anarchy